eclipse-tractusx/tractus-x-release/tools/sanity-check/README.md

 pip install -r requirements.txt
 ```

 ## Actual usage

-Run for a CHANGELOG.md and a release like
+Run for a CHANGELOG.md and a release as follows:

 ```shell
 cd tools/sanity-check